 Publishing vs. saving¶

 In contrast with publishing, choosing Save does not immediately publish the Content item.
 Instead, it will save the new version of the content as a Draft.
 You can then keep on editing the same content and save it when needed and the draft will be amended.
-You can then leave the editor by using the X icon in the upper right corner.
+You can then leave the editor by using the X icon in the upper left corner.

 Selecting Delete draft will remove the whole draft and all the work you have done on it.
 A discarded draft is removed instantly, not placed in the Trash, so it can't be restored.